boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

   import { DATA_FETCHING, DATA_FETCHED, DATA_ERROR } from '../types'
 ```

-Then we can create the first `action`.
+Then we can create the first `action creator`.
+As I wrote above, `action creator` is a function which returns or dispatch an action object.
 While `fetching` the data we want to modify some UI elements, therefore we want to know when the application started the operation.

 ```js